SAP/spartacus-docs/_pages/dev/routes/configurable-router-links.md

 })
 ```

-result in:
+The result is the following configured router link:

 ```html
 <a [routerLink]="['/', 'custom', 'cart-path']"></a>
 ```

-#### The route with parameters
+### Configuring Router Links with Parameters

-When the route needs parameters, the object with route's `name` and `params` can be passed instead of just simple string.
-For example:
+If you need to include parameters in the route, you can pass the route `name` and `params` objects, as shown in the following example:

 ```html
 <a [routerLink]="{ cxRoute: 'product', params: { productCode: 1234 } } | cxUrl"></a>
 ```

-where config is:
+The following is an example of the related route configuration:

 ```typescript
 ConfigModule.withConfig({